rl55/bitbucket/README.md

 ## Single Single On with Crowd

 Atlassian applications could be configured to talk in Single Single On with Crowd software.
-Some applications has different configuration procedures, such as Stash, but for this that have the same procedure as Jira, that is, the configuration is created by file modifications in the tomcat instalation there is a automatic way to create such config in this container.
+Some applications has different configuration procedures, such as Bitbucket, but for this that have the same procedure as Jira, that is, the configuration is created by file modifications in the tomcat instalation there is a automatic way to create such config in this container.
 This is important, because the docker principle is that container are disposable, and you don't want to tight couple its configuration to the container, because you need to recreate this configs each time you update a container.
 Unfortunnely some aspects of the configuration for atlassian products violates this principle, the proxy configuration and Single Single On are some examples.

 To recreate the Single Single On config the procedure was automated for the softwares:

 * Jira
 * Bamboo
 * Confluence
-* Stash - Stash has a different procedure, but you can create the file needed, transparent
+* Bitbucket - Bitbucket has a different procedure, but you can create the file needed, transparent

 ### How it works